elcarimay/OPIC/기념일(celebration).md

 Nowadays, I can see many people travel abroad or nearby to spend their national holidays.
 ```
-# 2. what did they do at their last gathering or celebration? what was the occasion?
+# 2. What did they do at their last gathering or celebration?
+What was the occasion?
 ```
 At the last Seollal gathering, family members came together to celebrate the new year and honor their ancestors.
 The occasion was especially significant because it was the first time that the entire family had been able to